AQUAPlatform/AQUA/README.md

-# ALPHA
+# AQUA
-Smart Contract for AlphaQuantPlatform
+Smart Contract for AQUA-Platform